2002 (song): Music video

 The official music video was directed by Hannah Lux Davis, who also directed the video for Anne-Marie's previous single "Friends".
 It was filmed in London and uploaded to YouTube on 8 May 2018.
 It features Anne-Marie recreating the videos of the songs referenced in the chorus; as well as Cerys Hill as young Anne-Marie.

-As of October 2025, the video has gained over 1 billion views and 5.6 million likes.
+As of September 2026, the video has gained over 1 billion views and 5.8 million likes.

 Commercial performance

 "2002" reached the top-ten in 10 countries, and has been certified platinum or multi-platinum in most territories where it charted.
-As of July 2025, the song has accumulated over 1.72 billion streams on Spotify.
+By April 2026, the song had been used in over 14.3 million TikTok videos, ranking 72nd among the most-used songs on the platform worldwide.
+As of September 2026, the song has accumulated over 1.91 billion streams on Spotify.

 United Kingdom

 On 27 April 2018, "2002" debuted at number 8 on the UK Singles Chart.
 In its sixth charting week, it rose to number 3, where it remained for 5 consecutive weeks.
 The song spent a total of 47 non-consecutive weeks on the chart and was certified 4× platinum by the British Phonographic Industry (BPI) for sales of 2,400,000 units.
 According to the Official Charts Company, "2002" was the twelfth biggest song of 2018 in the United Kingdom, and the seventh most streamed video track of the year.
 It also placed at number 88 on the 2019 year-end chart.
 As of 2023, "2002" is Anne-Marie's most streamed song in the UK, with over 274 million streams.
 It also placed at number 52 on the list of the most-streamed songs of all time in the UK.